Photography and design for books, leaflets and interpretative material.

 Links for research concerning stained glass in churches in Wales.

 Two major research projects editing medieval Welsh and Latin texts about saints in Wales.

 News and events

-I contributed to the 'Y Brenin Arthur – Cymro?/King Arthur of Wales?' conference in Carmarthen on 24 May 2019.
-Prior to that, I gave a talk on the stained glass in and around Dolgellau on the 8 April, as a fundraiser for the windows recently vandalised at St Mary's.
+I have been preparing and presenting papers at three International conferences in Leeds, Durham and Bangor this July.
+These talks are all concerned with different aspects of my current research on Welsh saints.
+Earlier this year I contributed to the 'Y Brenin Arthur – Cymro?/King Arthur of Wales?' conference in Carmarthen in May, and gave a talk on the stained glass in and around Dolgellau in April, as a fundraiser for the windows recently vandalised at St Mary's.